kemapak/javascript-fundamentals/05-functions-classes-modules/README.md

 > Note: Arrow functions are the exception here, they can refer to `this` which means the class, object, function or context where they are invoked.

 ## Function Declaration vs Function Expression
 We might ask what is the difference between declaring a function and a function expression.
 They are very similar and achieve the results.
 If you declare your function it will be hoisted to the top.
-In other words, JavaScript engine will treat declared functions to be alway defined.
+In other words, JavaScript engine will treat declared functions to be always defined.
 So you can refer them even before we declared.
 On the other hand JavaScript expression are defined when the JavaScript engine renders them.
 So if refer to them before they are defined you will get an exception.

 Second is the `this` keyword, function expression always treat `this` keyword in the context they are defined.
 Function declaration either refer to global object (`windows` in browsers and `global` in node), or where the function is invoked or binded.